by Tanvir Kaur on 10 Apr, 2023

 School districts can also play a crucial role in helping students explore careers in skilled trades.
 Customized modules or competitions with Chatterhigh, a career exploration platform, can be created to suit students' requirements and interests.
 Chatterhigh brings together all the necessary resources, including information from organizations like Skills Competénces Canada, to help students explore different career options.

-ChatterHigh also hosts the Let's Talk Careers competition in collaboration with Skills Competénces Canada, Let’s Talk Science, and Engineers Canada, allowing students to win prizes while exploring different career options.
+ChatterHigh also hosts the Let's Talk Careers competition in collaboration with Let’s Talk Science, Skills Canada, NGen, NAV Canada, and Quantum AI, allowing students to win prizes while exploring different career options.
 Students can participate in Let's Talk Careers for free by signing up for an account on ChatterHigh's website, providing an interactive and fun way for students to learn about skilled trade careers.

 The impact of the Let’s Talk Careers Competition is evident in the numbers.
 In the fall of 2022 alone, 453 different career paths were discovered by middle and high school students across Canada using Chatterhigh.
 Some examples of career titles explored by students included police officer, cook, graphic designer, electrician, plumber, and computer programmer.